waltergalvao/waltergalvao/README.md

+# Hey human 👋

-### Before you look further
+### Before you look further:

 If you are looking at my GitHub to assess my skills... all my code is on GitLab private repositories 😅

-I invite you to look at my career trajectory instead, look at https://linkedin.com/in/wbgneto
+I invite you to look at my career trajectory instead, look at https://linkedin.com/in/wbgneto.

-### What you will find
+### What you will find:

 Basically just college projects.